liferay/liferay-docs/discover/portal/articles/120-search/02-configuring-a-search-page.markdown

 ![Figure 2: The default page is pre-configured with the Search Results widget and the various Facet widgets to provide a full search experience.](../../images/search-default-page.png)

-The default search page is based on a Search page template, but configured to not inherit changes from the page template.
+The default search page is based on a Search page template, but but it doesn't inherit changes from the page template by default.
 That means you can customize the search page directly without changing the template's inheritance configuration.

 ![Figure 3: Configure the Search page.
 By default, it doesn't inherit changes from the page template.](../../images/search-page-config.png)